nickpolizogopoulos/product-list-offer/README.md

 Launch the project [[ Here ]](https://product-offer-to-pdf.web.app/).

-It is an Angular 18 application that dynamically renders content in Greek and English, with plans to support additional languages in the future.
+It is an Angular 18 application that dynamically renders content in Greek, English, Spanish, French and Italian based on the user's selection.
+The language can be changed from the nav bar button.

 ## Advanced Development
 With Angular Signals, the app offers dynamic updates for form data and interactive elements.